 #1.
 No Verification Process in Place

-They have no review system to confirm the reviewer works or has worked for the company they’re reviewing.
+They have no review system to confirm whether the reviewer works for or has worked for the company they’re reviewing.
 Their only guideline is that a person can only submit one review per year and that their content should be related to their jobs or an interview they have had within the last five years.

 Their reason for this is that if someone posts multiple reviews, they could be attempting to distort the overall impression of a company.
 That is all great in theory, but it leaves plenty of room for manipulation.

-For one, one user can have multiple accounts and submit reviews under each one.
+Firstly, users can have multiple accounts and submit reviews under each one.
 Secondly, there is no way to confirm the review was from an actual employee.

 The user must create an account and enter a valid email address, but this doesn’t always mean the reviewer is a company employee.
-It could even be someone not affiliated with the business yet still posts a review.
+It could even be someone who is not affiliated with the business yet still posts a review.

-Plus, a lot could change in five years — a lot can happen in one year.
+Plus, a lot could change in five years—a lot can happen in one year.
 Reviews that are five years old might not accurately reflect the company’s current state.

 #2.
 No Posting Limit